benkoren/benkoren.github.io/_posts/2017-10-28-local-development-chromebook-amazon-lightsail.markdown

 I've already gotten too far into the weeds; let's pull back out and get into setting up this beast.

+## The Setup

 ### Setting up Lightsail

 [Amazon Lightsail][lightsail] is essentially Amazon's answer to DigitalOcean: they provide a virtual private server (VPS) that's very affordable (starts at $5/mo) and sports an easy-to-use interface.
 Despite being very familiar with many of Amazon AWS offerings and being no stranger to bare-bones systems administration, sometimes it's nice to just click a button and have an environment.

 Lightsail provides a number of "blueprints" (preconfigured server images for specific use cases) for common software stacks such as LAMP and MEAN, application platforms such as Drupal and Magento, and barebone OSs such as Debian and Amazon Linux.
-Since this instance will serve as a general PHP and Rails development environment we'll go with a barebones Ubuntu blueprint.
+Since this instance will serve as a general PHP and Rails development environment we'll go with a barebones Ubuntu (16.04 LTS) blueprint.

 (TODO: INSERT SCREENSHOT)